Xingwei726/MSthesis/README.md

 ## Abstract

 *A Guilty Pleasure* aims to visualize how the monoculture cocoa industry is driving deforestation in the Ivory Coast.
-By drawing people’s attention to this issue, we would think about what’s the bittersweet price we’ve paid for each pound of chocolate?
-Through the bridges built between datasets, we could observe its conflicting role in tropical deforestation and impacts on local suppliers more closely.
-As the name *A Guilty Pleasure* suggests, demand and supply of cocoa beans has a duality nature whether on a consumer level or through an economical perspective.
-Through the zooming-in lenses at Ivory Coast as a case study, users will be able to form their own unbiased conclusion out of the dots and to consider what could be done to achieve a sustainable model.
+By drawing people’s attention to this issue, my project reveals the bittersweet price we’ve paid for each pound of chocolate.
+Through bridges built between datasets, we can observe the cocoa industry’s conflicting role in tropical deforestation and its impact on local suppliers more closely.
+As the name *A Guilty Pleasure* suggests, demand and supply of cocoa beans has a dual nature on a consumer level and through an economical perspective.
+Through zooming-in on cocoa production in the Ivory Coast as a case study, users will be able to connect the dots and form their own conclusions, about the need for a more sustainable model for the cocoa supply.

 ![](preview.png)